 Check out "The Good, the Bad and the Tasty: A Comparison of Fondant Brands" for more on what's available.
 Really, the best way to discover what will work best for you is to sample a few by getting your own hands on them.

 An alternative to pre-made fondant is homemade fondant.
-Though making homemade fondant requires just a bit more labor than tearing open a package, the homemade version is actually quite simple and inexpensive to make.
-Homemade fondants are typically made with very few ingredients and often have a light, pleasant “cotton candy” taste.
+It requires just a bit more labor than tearing open a package, but the homemade version is actually quite simple and inexpensive to make.
+Homemade fondants are typically made with very few ingredients and often have a light, pleasant cotton candy–like taste.

-If you want to add strength to your fondant so that it will dry hard when making characters, letters or accent pieces, add Tylose powder (a food-safe hardening agent) while your fondant is soft and warm.
-Knead about ¼ teaspoon into a golf-ball sized ball of fondant and continue working.
+If you want to add strength to your fondant so that it will dry hard, add Tylose powder (a food-safe hardening agent) while your fondant is soft and warm.
+Knead about ¼ teaspoon into a golf ball–sized piece of fondant and continue working.
 Items laid to dry will begin to harden within a few hours and will be completely hard in a few days.
 Don’t add Tylose to your fondant too soon, though, or it will become difficult to work with as it hardens and dries out.

 When cutting fondant with cutters, it’s important that you consider the edges.
 When cutting against your work surface, push hard and slide the cutter just a bit from side to side (be careful not to move the fondant).
 If the fondant sticks to the cutter, rub your finger around the edge to ensure clean lines.
 If the cut fondant piece remains on your working surface after you cut it, pick it up and give the edges a gentle pat.
 Scraggly edges can prevent your end product from having a neat, clean finish.

 Did you know Craftsy's YouTube Channel is full of free, quick video tutorials?

 Check out this one featuring four top tips for using fondant from Craftsy instructor Joshua John Russell.